robocomp/robocomp-robolab/components/hardware/external_control/joystickpublishfalconComp/README.md

 ### Resolving dependencies

-This section assumes user has already installed RoboComp core library and pull Robolab's components according to this [README guide](https://github.com/robocomp/robocomp).
+This section assumes the user has already installed the RoboComp core library and pulled Robolab's components according to this [README guide](https://github.com/robocomp/robocomp).
 Before compiling the component, we need to download and install `libnifalcon` library for **Falcon Haptic Controller**, which provides basic functionality to connect to the falcon and load firmware to the internal microcontroller.

 ```
 cd ~